SEA - LAX

 The average price of all round-trip flights from Seattle to Los Angeles clicked on KAYAK for each day over the last 12 months.

-Your flight ticket price will generally be cheaper if you fly to Los Angeles on a Saturday and more expensive on a Monday.
-On your return trip to Seattle, you should consider flying back on a Sunday, and avoid Saturdays for better deals.
+Your flight ticket price will generally be cheaper if you fly to Los Angeles on a Friday and more expensive on a Monday.
+On your return trip to Seattle, you should consider flying back on a Friday, and avoid Sundays for better deals.

 What is the cheapest month to fly from Seattle to Los Angeles?